 American Airlines, the world’s largest airline, headquartered in Fort Worth, Texas, permit one carry-on bag and one personal item free of charge for each passenger in its flight.
-The individual item can be a briefcase, or wallet, or laptop bag.
+The individual item can be a briefcase, or wallet, or leather laptop bag.
 The personal items need to be appropriately sized, fit under the seat, and comply with the carrier’s rules.

 The size affixed for carry-on baggage in American Airlines:

 - Or 115 centimeters (56x36x23 cm), including all handles, side pockets, and wheels.

 That means the maximum dimensional length for carry-on bags is 45 inches and a weight of 40 pounds.

 The personal items must not exceed the dimension of 18x14x8 inches or 45x35x20cm.
 The maximum dimensional length for the individual item is 36 inches.

 The bulkhead seats don’t possess under-seat storage, so all the cabin baggage needs to be stowed in the overhead compartment by passengers in American Airlines during flight take-off and landing.